greenwyrt/plover2CAT/docs/reference/main.md

 - *`delete_scan`*: searches for last untranslated and removes it
 - *`add_autocomplete_item`*: adds selection to `wordlist.json` for autocompletion
 - *`insert_autocomplete`*: autocompletion after selection from dropdown, replaces partial word with full selection
+- `mock_key`: triggered on keypress, inserts keypress unicode only if Plover disabled
+- `mock_bks`: triggered on backspace keypress, mock a deletion only if Plover disabled
 - *`insert_text`*: user dialog to insert pure text, adds blank in steno data
 - `mock_del`: triggered on `Del` keypress, replicates normal `Del` behaviour
 - *`edit_fields`*: calls `fieldDialogWindow` to create and edit user fields, and refreshes existing field elements in text